RedHatGov/openshift4-mirror/README.md

 exit
 ```

 The result of this will be a local folder named by the OpenShift release, (4.6.3 in this example).
 It contains all files needed to move into a disconnected environment for an OpenShift 4.x deployment.
-Note, your Red Hat OpenShift `pull-secret.json` is also in this folder.
 Below is a tree output of a mirror operation that skips the catalog:
 ```
 4.6.3/
 ├── bin